tsukhu/rwd-spa-alljs-app/README.md

 * Adding i18n-node based translation and also using i18n-node-angular to ensure consistent implementation within the app.
 * Added directive for bootstrap toggle switch and used it in the poll (instead of the standard radio buttons)
 * User angular-smoothscroll directive on the landing page
+* Changed the landing page Carousel to use the angular JS directives for `caurosel` and `slide`
 * Work in Progress ...
 Please read the [project wiki](https://github.com/tsukhu/rwd-spa-alljs-app/wiki) or take a look at the [issue tracker](https://github.com/tsukhu/rwd-spa-alljs-app/issues?state=open) for the future roadmap.